louislva/deepmind-perceiver/README.md

 My implementation of DeepMind's Perceiver.
 You can read more about the model [on DeepMind's website](https://deepmind.com/research/publications/Perceiver-General-Perception-with-Iterative-Attention).

 I trained an MNIST model which you can find in `models/mnist.pkl`.
 It get's 93.45% which is... so-so.
-In the bottom of this document are some to-do's that might help out:
+In the bottom of this document are some to-do's that might help make it better.

 ## Getting started